killermann/ipm/content/edugraphics/2012-03-22-the-genderbread-person-v2-0.md

 ### More accurate

 Men are from Mars and women are from Venus is a funny expression (and scientifically dubious), but it actually nails down the strength of this model.
 Two planets, not two poles of one planet.
-Placing man/masculine/male on one end of something (continuum, 2D plot, etc.) and woman/feminine/female on the other (as I did with the old model) creates and reinforces a fallacy central to gender _mis_understanding: to be more of one, you need to be less of the other.
+Placing man/masculine/male on one end of something (continuum, 2D plot, etc.) and woman/feminine/female on the other (as I did with the old model) creates and reinforces a fallacy central to gender misunderstanding: to be more of one, you need to be less of the other.
 That&#8217;s incorrect.
 You can have both.
 You can have your genderbread and eat it, too.

 {{< heyheylook >}}